Mansour Bahrami: Senior tournaments

 Bahrami has been a mainstay of the seniors invitational tennis circuit for more than 25 years.
-Bahrami is considered to have "found his niche" on the ATP Champions Tour, where his flamboyant, humorous style and propensity for trick shots make him a crowd favorite in the tour's more entertainment-oriented sphere.
+Bahrami is considered to have "found his niche" on the ATP Champions Tour, where his flamboyant, humorous style and propensity for trick shots make him a crowd favourite in the tour's more entertainment-oriented sphere.
 In reference to his showmanship, his 2009 English-language autobiography was titled The Court Jester.
-His comic turns on the court often include faking serves, slow-motion miming, hitting balls backwards between his legs, over his shoulder or from the back, and playing while laying down or seated.
+His comic turns on the court often include faking serves; slow-motion miming; hitting balls backwards between his legs, over his shoulder, or from the back; and playing while lying down, seated, or kneeling.